-Last week we got some good news from Porsche out of the Geneva Motor Show, and now we're hearing some more.
-Thanks to this report from Car & Driver in which they spoke with Porsche's head of EV development, Stefan Weckbach, we now know where Porsche is aiming the future of theirs electric offerings.
+Last week we got some good news from Porsche out of the Geneva Motor Show and now we're hearing some more.
+Thanks to this report from Car & Driver in which they spoke with Porsche's head of EV development, Stefan Weckbach, we now know where Porsche is aiming the future of their electric offerings.
 This conversation seems to confirm a few things:

 - Porsche will not be building a taller battery electric SUV [at least not in the near future],

 - Porsche is working on a coupe/convertible version of Mission E, and